Is the Journalism internship in Ghana right for me?

-You can choose between print, radio, or television journalism, and start building your portfolio and future journalistic career.
+You can choose between print or radio journalism, and start building your portfolio and future journalistic career.

 You don’t need previous experience, but you should have advanced English language skills, both spoken and written.
 We strongly recommend familiarising yourself with the social and political news going on within the country before you arrive.
 You may cover topics related to these issues, and it will help you hit the ground running when you start.

-- Find new stories relevant to your target audience and conduct research and interviews
+Find new stories relevant to your target audience and conduct research and interviews

 - Press conferences

-- Parliamentary visits
+- Parliamentary visits (Accompanied by a supervisor)

 - Law reports

-Publish or report on news stories
+Publish finalised news stories or report on current news and events

 Where will I work in Ghana?